4ft Fingers: History

 In 2004 4 ft Fingers' third album was recorded.
 A Cause For Concern was released in the UK during April to coincide with the band's UK and European headline tour during April and May.
 The album was later released in the USA on Go-Kart Records which led up to the band's first US tour in the Summer.

 At the end of 2004, Dougie departed from 4 ft Fingers.
 He was replaced by Russ Carlin.
 However, two years later Dougie rejoined along with new guitarist Jon Priestley (who replaced former band member Tom Saunders).
 The band then began writing new material, and on 18 June 2008, released their fourth full-length album, New Beginnings of Old Stories.
 Preceding this was a big promotional campaign which started on 22 February and lasted until 31 May, with the band playing a total of 34 gigs throughout the UK.

 In October 2012, 4ft Fingers went back on the road for seven UK shows as a "Last Man Standing Tour" with U.K. Subs drummer Jamie Oliver jumping in after Dave had decided to pursue other ventures.

 In 2017, they 'got the band back together' and Dave came back in the fold.
 The problem was that Dougie had since moved to Australia so a new bassist needed to be found.
 It was an easy search as the band had remained friends with Simon Bayliss who had played many gigs with them in other bands (Spunge, Whippasnappa) and a quick call and an even quicker 'Fuck yeah' the lineup was set.

 After a couple of false starts including the impact of Covid slowing things down the band road-mapped the route to the new album and subsequent live shows.
-During this period they recorded a 30 second song about the impact of Covid.
-It was recorded in each individuals house, as was the subsequent video which can be found on You tube named 'Can't wait'...
+During this period they recorded a 30-second song about the impact of Covid.
+It was recorded in each individuals house, as was the subsequent video which can be found on YouTube named 'Can't wait'...
 In this time frame, by a quirk of fate, Dave Humphries left the band to join the U.K. Subs and the former U.K. Subs drummer (one Jamie Oliver, joined, again).